-The short answer is no. Workers receive workers’ compensation benefits because they are injured, and unable to perform their usual job duties.
-If you are physically capable of working a second job, then it may be determined that you are able to return to your current job or that you are capable of finding employment somewhere else.
+The short answer is no. Workers receive workers’ compensation benefits because they are injured and unable to perform their usual job duties.
+If you are physically capable of working a second job, then it may be determined that you are able to return to your current job or capable of finding employment somewhere else.

 The long answer is that the issue is complicated.
 We’ll get into some of the issues that may arise.

-What if you already had a second job?
+What if I already have a second job?

 It’s best to get ahead of this issue when filing your claim for workers’ compensation benefits.
 Any income you received at the time of your injury should be reported in your claim.

-What if you’re still able to work your second job?
+What if I’m still able to work my second job?

 This issue comes up frequently when discussing the issue of having two jobs and being injured at the primary job.
 This job may be less labor-intensive or physically demanding.
 It may be shorter hours.
 It may be in a different industry entirely, and does not require the same physical tools.

 Whatever the reason for your ability to work one job and not the other, an insurance company is likely to account for it.
 Your benefits may be adjusted in light of a second income.